cutemfc/nyc-schools-analysis/readme.md

 # 🗓️ NYC Schools Data Analysis and Cleaning Project

-## Goal: This repository is collected of projects focused on analyzing and cleaning datasets from the New York City public school system.
+## Goal: This repository features an automated ETL pipeline designed to integrate, clean, and standardize fragmented datasets from the New York City public school system for high-fidelity analysis.

 It integrates work on: